 - present your arguable claim in your thesis

-- provide background on the topic or historical figure
+- provide background on the topic

 - use evidence to support your claim